rolypolytoy/schiff-base/mbihc/README.md

 ![image](https://github.com/user-attachments/assets/7a18d23c-900a-422b-b846-68574e6ca065)

 Used [ORCA](https://orcaforum.kofo.mpg.de/app.php/dlext/) to optimize the geometry with DFT.
 It's free and better than Gaussian.
+Energy's -1312.89 Hartree and dipole moment's 1.44 Debye.
+Orca seemed pretty happy about the results, optimized in about 30 geometry steps with a pretty high-quality functional with dispersion corrections.
+I did use MMFF to generate it rather than hand-drawing it, but even then the workflow took a few hours at the most, and didn't require any handholding.

 # Thanks